hoc081098/StickyBottomSheet/README.md

 ## III.
 Use one ComposeView

+One `ComposeView` is used to display the whole content (LazyColumn content and the bottom button).
 This version **has a problem**: the button update is not smooth (lags) when we expand/collapse the bottom sheet.

 <details>